Piyush0000/Piyush0000/README.md

   MOTTO    →  "Code today.
 Change tomorrow."
 ```

-I'm a first-year CS student running a startup as CTO — architecting production systems, shipping SaaS products with real users, and maintaining open source.
+I'm a second-year CS student running a startup as CTO — architecting production systems, shipping SaaS products with real users, and maintaining open source.
 I've competed at national hackathon level, co-founded a tech community, and I build things that actually land in the real world.

 </div>